collocations.org

 an advanced state of dehydration

-VERB + STATE
+VERB + state

-in a ~
+in a state

 Jane was in a terrible state after losing her job.

-into a ~
+into a state

-Babies can cry themselves into a state of frenzy.
+She slipped into a state of unconsciousness.

-~ of
+state of

 His life seems to be in a constant state of chaos.